 The injury lawyer might also collect statements from witnesses who saw the accident.
 These witness statements could show that you didn’t play a role in causing the accident.

-Hire Expert Witnesses
+Hiring Expert Witnesses

 Expert witnesses provide opinion testimony based on their education and experience.
 In a typical case, the expert witness analyzes the evidence and forms an opinion about what happened.